13 of the Best Yarrow Varieties for the Home Garden

 Today, the introduced and native varieties are almost indistinguishable in the wild.

-White-flowering seeds are available from True Leaf Market in 1- and 4-ounce packages.
+White-flowering seeds are available from True Leaf Market in one- and four-ounce packages.

 4. Gold